pierrepo/PBxplore/doc/source/api_cookbook.rst

 This module is about the I/O of all files other than PDB.
-It handles the reading/writing of fasta files and the writing of flat analysis files (phi/psi files, Neq files).
+It handles the reading/writing of fasta files and the writing of text-like analysis files (Neq files).

 Look at the notebook  :doc:`Writing PB in file <./notebooks/Assignement>` for further information.